The voices of those who are taking PrEP on Il Fatto Giorno

 • F.L., 34 years old, Milan:

-Regarding the cost of therapy, F.L. states, “I’m sure that we would all be willing to spend two euros a day for a pill that guarantees immunity from HIV.”
+Regarding the cost of therapy, F.L. states, “I’m sure that we would all be willing to spend two euros a day for a pill that guarantee immunity.”
 However, he shares doubts about the lack of visibility.
 Many people think that the STD information, often entrusted only to LGBTQ+ associations, is simple “propaganda” to clear an unruly lifestyle.

 • M.V., 48 years old: